layerai-archive/examples-dbt/sentiment_analysis/README.md

-# Sentiment Analysis in DBT Dag
+# Sentiment analysis in dbt dag

 In this tutorial, we will see how to make multi-language sentiment analysis inside DBT Dag with a simple sql like: